Ernie97/Great-Bahia-Hotel-Web/README.md

 # Great-Bahia-Hotel-Web
-Webpage for Great Bahia Hotel using HTML, CSS, SQL and Js.
+Webpage for Great Bahia Hotel using HTML, PHP, CSS, SQL and Js.